-In this article we give you our three top tips for managing your IT department, to make sure that you can mitigate the risk posed by any IT threat that comes your way.
+In this article we give you our three top tips for managing IT services for law firms, to make sure that you can mitigate the risk posed by any IT threat that comes your way.

 How can I prepare my team to reduce future threats?